Kashmiri handicrafts: Kashmir papier-mâché

 Kashmir paper-mâché is, a craft that was brought by Muslim saint Mir Sayyid Ali Hamadani from Persia in the 14th century to Kashmir.
 It is based primarily on paper pulp, and is richly decorated and colourful.
 It is generally seen in the form of vases, bowls, or cups (with and without metal rims), boxes, trays, bases of lamps, and many other small objects.

 Kashmiri papier-mâché forms are simple, with artisans painting intricate designs requiring great skill and precision.
 The paintings are either flat or raised, the latter resembling relief work.
 Birds, butterflies, flowers, and foliage are often depicted.
 Patterns are drawn freehand by the master Naqqashi, with assistants filling colors at various stages.
 The master then completes the outline, and the piece is finished with a varnish coating.

 Kashmir walnut wood carving

 Kashmir walnut wood carving is a craft of fine wood carving.
 The Juglans regia tree that grows widely in Kashmir region is used for wood carving, and Kashmir is one of the places where walnut trees are available.
 Walnut wood is used to make tables, jewelry boxes, trays, lamps etc.

 Clothing

 Kashmir was the center for woolen materials.
-Various kinds of shawls were a popular product of Kashmir.
+Various kinds of shawls were a popular products of Kashmir.